embedded-office/canopen-website/docs/api/dictionary.md

 !!! note

-    When using a static object dictionary, you can store and reuse the pointer to the identified object entry with the [Object Entry][1] access functions.
+    When using a static object dictionary, you can store and reuse the pointer to the identified object entry with the [Object Entry][] access functions.
 The pointer to the object entry will NOT change during runtime in a static object dictionary.

 !!! warning "Important"